top of page

 When you step into our sanctuary, you'll notice painted tapestries, stained glass windows, the glint of organ pipes, and the history behind the wooden floors and pews.
 But when a note is played, a chord is struck, or a voice is lifted, you'll feel the beauty and warmth of this sacred space.
 Music is an essential part of worship here at First Universalist.
 It helps us to go "beyond words."
 Musical selections cover a broad range of styles and genres, from classical to contemporary to folk, and are carefully selected by our Music Director to reflect that Sunday's theme.
 Our choir rehearses every Sunday morning from September to June, and their voices regularly fill the sanctuary during service.
 Our congregation is blessed with many talented musicians, and we are especially grateful to have Keith Stott, a living composer in our congregation.

-Eastman At Washington Square - Spring 2025 Season
+Eastman At Washington Square - Fall 2025 Season

 We enjoy hosting free concerts presented by the Eastman School of Music every Thursday at 12:15 p.m. throughout the school year, running for roughly 30-45 minutes.
 The complete schedule can be found at the Eastman Community Music School website.
 Admission is free.